 - Investment options.
-Your variable annuity will perform according to the underlying investment options you select.
+Your variable annuity has the potential to perform according to the underlying investment options you select.
 Many variable annuities offer a wide range of investment options.
 For example, stocks and bonds.

 - Guaranteed income.
 When you are ready to start using the assets you have accumulated, annuities offer you a variety of guaranteed income options.
 All guarantees are subject to the claims-paying ability of the issuing company and do not apply to the performance of the variable subaccounts, which will vary with market conditions.

 Annuities are intended for retirement investing; therefore withdrawals made from an annuity before age 59½ may be subject to a 10% IRS tax penalty.